MicrosoftDocs/mixed-reality/mixed-reality-docs/system-gesture.md

 </table>

 ## Bloom
 To bring up the start menu in HoloLens (1st gen), we designed “Bloom”, which is a symbolic gesture mimicking the flower blossom.
 It's distinctive for surefooted interaction, easy to perform, and quick to recall.
-To do the bloom gesture on HoloLens, hold out your hand with your palm up and fingertips together, then open your hand by spreading your fingers.
+To do the bloom gesture on HoloLens (1st gen), hold out your hand with your palm up and fingertips together, then open your hand by spreading your fingers.

 :::row:::
     :::column:::